davidikin45/AspNetCore.Mvc.MvcAsApi/README.md

     return View(viewModel);
 }
 ```
 * There are six conventions which add required binding attributes, handle Api Error Responses/Exceptions, handle Mvc Error Responses/Exceptions and switch [ValidateAntiForgeryToken] > [AutoValidateFormAntiForgeryToken].
-This ensures AntiForgeryToken still occurs for Mvc but is bypassed for Api requests.
+This ensures AntiForgeryToken still occurs for Mvc but is bypassed for Api requests, by default the bypassing only occurs in Development environment, see Cross-Site Request Forgery (XSRF/CSRF).
 * The MvcAsApiConvention adds all six conventions in one line of code which is useful for Development.

 ```